bhoward/focsipedia/docs/fp/types.md

 ("Midterm") and the total number of points (100).
 Now we have a new function, bound to `format_midterm`, that just needs to be applied to a student name and grade, and then it can produce a string with all four components.

+[^2]: As is often the case when things are named, Curry did not originate this idea.
+He got it from Moses Schönfinkel, who may have picked it up from Gottlob Frege, but "currying" is easier to say than "schönfinkeling" or "fregeing"&hellip;.

 ## Tuples